yonetimacademy/terraform-aws-rds/README.md

 ```

 ## Notes
-1) Works better with magicorn-aws-kms module.
+1) Works better with yonetimacademy-aws-kms module.
 2) Supports RDS and Aurora PostgreSQLs only (yet).